mbitsnbites/arraymath/README.md

 To build the static library, a test program and a benchmark program, run `make` in the `src/` folder (requires GCC).

-There is also an ARM makefile (`make -f Makefile.arm`) that you can use for cross-compiling (useful for testing in a QEMU environment, for instance).
+It is also possible to cross compile for ARM (`make ARCH=arm`), which can be useful for testing in a QEMU environment, for instance.

 An experimental MSVC makefile (`nmake /F Makefile.msvc`) can be used for building the test and benchmark programs from command line.